sitehowtoguides/ai-tech-insights-site/guides/how-to-use-chatgpt-for-content-creation.md

       For most content creators, the ChatGPT Plus subscription offers the best balance of capabilities and cost.
 However, high-volume content operations may benefit from enterprise plans or direct API integration.

-  - question: "Is content created with ChatGPT considered plagiarism?"
+  - q: "Is content created with ChatGPT considered plagiarism?"
-    answer: |-
+    a: |-
       Content created with ChatGPT is not inherently plagiarism, but there are important considerations:

       1. ChatGPT generates original text based on patterns in its training data, not by copying specific sources